A round-up of stories on Northwest wine from November 15th

 also write about the Tri-Cities

-Wine Festival, the Salud
+, the Salud

-auction setting a record, and Sager
+auction setting a record

 Washington Wine Blog writes about Sleight

-of Hand Cellars.
+.
 Owen also writes about Argyle,

 Willakenzie

-Estate, Big
+, Big

-Seven Winery, and Alleromb.
+, and Alleromb.

 Lucha Vino compares a Washington

-Sangiovese to a Chianti Classico.
+Sangiovese to a Chianti Classico

 Lines on Wines talks with Andrew

-Wisniewski of Swiftwater Cellars.
+Wisniewski of Swiftwater Cellars

 Write for Wine recommends Thanksgiving